Complementary distribution: In phonology

 Complementary distribution is the distribution of phones in their respective phonetic environments in which one phone never appears in the same phonetic context as the other.
 When two variants are in complementary distribution, one can predict when each will occur because one can simply look at the environment in which the allophone is occurring.

 Complementary distribution is commonly applied to phonology in which similar phones in complementary distribution are usually allophones of the same phoneme.
 For instance, in English, /[p]/ and /[pʰ]/ are allophones of the phoneme //p// because they occur in complementary distribution. /[pʰ]/ always occurs when it is the syllable onset and, most likely, when followed by a stressed vowel (as in the word pin). /[p]/ occurs in all other situations (as in the word spin, or in sipping').

 There are cases of elements being in complementary distribution but not being considered allophones.
 For example, English /[h]/ and /[ŋ]/ are in complementary distribution: /[h]/ occurs only at the beginning of a syllable and /[ŋ]/ only at the end.
 However, because they have so little in common in phonetic terms, they are still considered separate phonemes.
+This has led some phonologists to propose the jocular phoneme //ꜧ// in criticism of using complementary distribution alone to determine allophonic or phonemic status.